Asian Markets Rise As Focus Turns To Resumption Of Trade Talks - UrduPoint

 The gains come despite more violent protests in the city, which closed down the subway system on Saturday and caused numerous businesses to shutter.

-Shanghai rose 0.6 percent following the week-long National Day celebrations, while Tokyo went into the break one percent higher.
+Shanghai ended up 0.3 percent following the week-long National Day celebrations, while Tokyo closed one percent higher.

-Sydney and Singapore were each 0.5 percent higher, Seoul rose 0.9 percent, Manila jumped more than one percent, and Taipei and Jakarta both put on 0.6 percent.
-Wellington was slightly lower.
+Sydney and Singapore were each 0.5 percent higher, Seoul rose 1.2 percent, Manila jumped 0.7 percent, Taipei added 0.8 percent and Jakarta put on 0.4 percent.
+Wellington and Bangkok were also up.

+"The fact that both sides are due to meet is seen as positive step, and just because Beijing are not willing to alter their position on certain topics, don't mean that progress can't be made in other areas," said David Madden, market analyst at CMC Markets UK.

 On currency markets most higher-yielding units were up against the dollar, boosted by hopes for the trade talks.